 A torn meniscus is a common knee injury in any physical activity.
-Dancers often experience this type of injury if they forcefully twist or rotate the knee while putting their full body weight on the joint.
+Dancers often experience this type of injury if they forcefully twist or rotate the knee while putting their full body weight on the knee.
 It can cause pain, swelling and stiffness.
-In some cases, it can require surgical repair.
+In some cases, it can require surgical repair."Physical therapy helped.
+When it hurt during dance practice, I would rest my knee and ice it," Rodriguez said.
+She said she got used to the pain and inconvenience but kept on dancing.

-Now as a junior on The University of Texas at Arlington Mavericks Dance Team, she practices with her squad four to five days a week, performs at games and various community events.
+Now as a junior on the UT Arlington Mavericks Dance Team, she practices with her squad four to five days a week, performs at games and various community events.
+A Texas Health Sports Medicine lead athletic trainer, Morgan Tharp, watches the dancers' every move.
+Tharp not only helps reduce the frequency and severity of injuries — she feels like she's part of the team.

-In July 2018, Rodriguez was practicing with her squad in preparation for the National Dance Alliance camp when her left knee started bothering her.
+In July 2018, Rodriguez was practicing with her squad in preparation for the National Dance Alliance camp.
+"We were doing twists and turns to the ground and practicing kip-ups, where you roll back, throw your body forward and land on your feet," Rodriguez said.
+After practice, her left knee started bothering her.
 She thought it would get better after some rest.

-Rodriguez was able to put weight on her knee three days after surgery and start physical therapy.
+She was able to put weight on her knee three days after surgery and start physical therapy.
+"The recovery can last up to 12 weeks if there's no complications from surgery," said Adam Culiver, P.T., D.P.T., S.C.S., a physical therapist with Texas Health Sports Medicine.

 For nearly three months, Rodriguez watched her squad practice and perform as she sat on the sidelines.
-She says she’s very grateful for their understanding of her injury.
-“They understood that I wanted to dance — I was just physically unable to do so.”
+She says she's very grateful for their understanding of her injury.
+"They understood that I wanted to dance — I was just physically unable to do so," she said.

-Rodriguez is now fully recovered and working with her team to learn a new routine for the National Dance Alliance Championship in Dayton Beach, Florida.
-She says she’s looking forward to representing UTA at the competition in April of this year.
+Rodriguez is fully recovered and working with her team to learn a new routine for the National Dance Alliance Championship in Dayton Beach, Florida.
+Rodriguez says she's looking forward to representing UTA at the competition in April.

 "I have to be more cautious since my surgery, so I don't injure myself again," Rodriguez said.
 "But I'm ready to compete and be there for my team."